 What is a C Corp?

 A-C Corp or C Corporation is a legal entity in which the shareholders and the corporation pay tax.
 This means a C corporation pays corporate income tax plus its members or shareholders pay personal income taxes.
+Also, for more guidance on small business tax, see this article and for ways to fund it click here.

 This is double taxation unless a C Corporation converts to an S corporation.